SoftInstigate/restheart-website/docs/csv.md

 7.  *upsert* = create new document if no documents match the row (default: false)

+{: .bs-callout.bs-callout-info}
-If the *id* paramenter is not specified, documents are created with a new ObjectId,  for example:
+If the *id* paramenter is not specified, documents are created with a new ObjectId

+Example of uploaded file without specifing *id* :
 ```json
 [
     {